-How To Stop iPhone Front Camera From Flipping Selfies?
+How To Stop Pictures From Flipping Right Away

-- To capture mirrored photos you need to install Photo Flipper app which is available for free on the App Store.
+- To capture mirror images, install the Photo Flipper app available for free on App Store.

-- By default, the mirrored photo (similar to the one you saw before taking the picture) will be saved to your Camera Roll when capturing pictures with this app.
+- By default, the mirror image (similar to the one you saw before taking the picture) will be saved to your Camera Roll when capturing pictures with this app.

 This app is also capable of resolving the second issue that I listed above.
-You can flip/unflip photos that are already existing on your iPhone using this app.
+You can flip or unflip photos that are already existing on your iPhone using this app.
 To do so use the simple steps below.